dotkernel/api-documentation/docs/book/v4/core-features/authentication.md

 ## Database

-When **DotKernel API** is installed for the first time, and you run the migrations and seeders, all the tables needed for authentication are automatically created and populated with the data needed for authentication.
+When you install **DotKernel API** for the first time, you need to run the migrations and seeders.
+All the tables required for authentication are automatically created and populated.

-In DotKernel API, authenticated users come from either the `admin` or the `users` table.
+In DotKernel API, authenticated users come from either the `admin` or the `user` table.
 We choose to keep the admin table separated from the users to prevent users of the application from accessing sensitive data, which only the administrators of the application should access.

-Knowing this, upon migrations, the `oauth_clients` table is pre-populated with the default `admin` and `frontend` clients with the same password as their names (you can change those passwords).
+The `oauth_clients` table is pre-populated with the default `admin` and `frontend` clients with the same password as their names (**we recommend you change the default passwords**).

-As you guessed each client serves to authenticate `admin` or `users`.
+As you guessed each client serves to authenticate `admin` or `user`.

 Another table that is pre-populated is the `oauth_scopes` table, with the `api` scope.